 Local authorities in Wales prepare their accounting statements in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
-This Code is based on International Financial Reporting Standards.
+This code is based on International Financial Reporting Standards.
+On 28 September 2016, I issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Council's financial position and transactions.
+I issued a certificate confirming that the audit of the accounts had been completed on the same date.

-I issued an unqualified audit opinion on the financial statements confirming they present a true and fair view of the Council's financial position and transactions on 29 September 2016.
-My report is contained within the Statement of Accounts.
-The key matters arising from the accounts audit were:
+My report and certificate is contained within the Statement of Accounts.